Learn YUM configuration in Linux. Understand what is yum, features of yum, what is a repository, and how to configure it.

 name=Red Hat Enterprise Linux $releasever Beta - $basearch - Source

 Out of these first 4 entries are mandatory for every repo location.
-Lets see how to create repo from DVD ISO file.
+Let’s see how to create a repo from the DVD ISO file.

-Remember one repo configuration file can have more than one locations listed.
+Remember one repo configuration file can have more than one location listed.

 YUM repo configuration for DVD ISO

-RPM based Linux installation DVD has RPM files in it which are used to install packages at time of OS installation.
-We can use these package and build our repo so that yum can use those packages!
+RPM-based Linux installation DVD has RPM files in it which are used to install packages at the time of OS installation.
+We can use this package and build our repo so that yum can use those packages!

 name=RedHat DVD ISO